Catonsville, Maryland: Public schools

 President George H. W. Bush plays with children in a jungle gym at the Emily Harris Head Start Center in Catonsville, 1992.

 Residents are zoned to schools in the Baltimore County Public Schools.
-Catonsville High School, Woodlawn Senior High School (center for science and pre engineering), and Western School of Technology and Environmental Science, formerly Western Vocational Technical Center, serve the area.
+Catonsville High School, Woodlawn High School (Maryland) (center for science and pre-engineering), and Western School of Technology and Environmental Science, formerly Western Vocational Technical Center, serve the area.